 To cut a long story short, I don’t see enough reason to translate my writing myself, or pay to have it translated.
 To be sure, I’d be very happy to see it in other languages (especially the ones I can read), and if anyone out there feels it’s worth the effort, you can count on my eternal gratitude.
 But failing that, this page will forever remain tragically/mercifully short.

-Since 2012 I have been writing columns for the Snob project.
-Here are three of them:
+Since 2012 I have been writing opinion pieces and essays for the Snob project.
+Here are four of them:

 A Course in Applied Cynicism (translated by Megan Case)